alisawuffles/olmo-core-doc/README.md

     on the same dataset."""
 ```

 To override any fields in the config at runtime, we can simply pass them in as command-line options.
-For instance, `--data_loader.prefetch_factor=4` will update the `prefetch_factor` field within the `data_loader` part of the config.
-The script also takes a subset of config options directly as command-line arguments that we expect to be modified especially, namely `--save-folder`, `work-dir`, and `--sequence-length`.

-To print the config without actually launching training, we can use the `--dry-run` flag.
-Note that the single positional argument expected by the script is the name of the run.
+For instance, adding `--data_loader.prefetch_factor=4` would update the `prefetch_factor` field within the `data_loader` part of the config.
+To validate that our overrides are applied correctly, we can print the config without actually launching training using the `--dry-run` flag.

 ```bash
 python src/examples/llm/train.py tutorial-run-01 --dry-run
 ```

-And now let's try it again while overriding a few config options:
+Note that the single positional argument expected by the script is the name of the run.
+Now let's try it again while overriding a few config options:
 ```bash
 python src/examples/llm/train.py tutorial-run-01 --dry-run \
   --data_loader.prefetch_factor=4 \
   --trainer.callbacks.wandb.enabled=true
 ```

-Finally, we can change the model architecture itself via the `--model-factory` argument.
+Finally, we can change the model architecture via the `--model-factory` argument.
 The options for this argument are the various classmethods of [TransformerConfig](https://olmo-core.readthedocs.io/en/latest/nn/transformer.html#olmo_core.nn.transformer.TransformerConfig), which define preset model configurations.
 By default, `model-factory` is set to `llama2_271M`, which constructs a small transformer with 271M params.
 Alternatively, you can hardcode the desired config by replacing the following lines

 ```
     try: